Chuckatuck

 • Elisha Ann Jennings – 1837

 A 2000 addition on the back replaced a 1940s addition that included a small room and a back porch.
 Every effort was made to take advantage of the beautiful horseshoe view of the Chuckatuck Creek.
-Cotton Plains Farm borders the Chuckatuck Creek and is part of a peninsula of land originally given in a land grant to the Godwin family.
+Cotton Plains Farm borders the Chuckatuck Creek and is part of a peninsula of land given initially in a land grant to the Godwin family.

 From Historic Isle of Wight County by Helen Haverty King, 2007